npezza93/absorb_api/README.md

 # To return a single certificate for a specific user
 user.find_certificate(id)

+# To return a collection of all resources available to an user
+user.resources

 # To return a collection of all courses available for enrollment for a user
 user.courses